coreos/vault-operator/doc/user/vault.md

 3. Open a new terminal.

 4. Export the following environment for [Vault CLI environment][vault-cli-env].
     The root token used to authenticate the Vault CLI requests is given below.
-Replace the `<root-token>` with the root token generated during [Initalization](#initializing-a-vault-cluster).
+Replace `<root-token>` with the root token generated during [Initialization](#initializing-a-vault-cluster).

     ```sh
     export VAULT_ADDR='https://localhost:8200'